 As an oil painter, he had his first solo exhibition in 2009 as part of the Anti-bullying Café organized by Latin-American Mental Health Workers Association (APLASM).
 In 2010 Juan participated in the group exhibition Celebration of Spring, at the Deer Lake Gallery, and was awarded the first prize for his work: a solo exhibition the following year. … And We Call it Home (2011), Juan’s first solo exhibition, presented twenty-five intricate and colourful paintings that explored themes of land development, urbanism, construction and city planning.
 Continuing with the theme of urbanism, in 2014 Juan presented a new body of work titled Walking East at Back Gallery Project.
-Each piece in this exhibition uncovered the fingerprints of the ancestors of the land on the city map, unveiling the silhouette of the traditional artistic forms planted in the earth.
+Each piece in this exhibition uncovered the fingerprints of the ancestors of the land on the city map, unveiling the silhouette of the traditional art forms planted in the earth.
+You are invited to appreciate Juan's oil painting at www.juancontreras.ca.

 Juan has been exploring figurative paintings expressing ecological concern in his series Conflicted Landscapes, and bas-relief techniques using only oil in his series Cabriole - female dancing figures.